-3.2.2 Local planning authorities should always have full regard to the operational needs of the agricultural, forestry and telecommunications industries, the need to avoid imposing any unnecessary or excessively costly requirements, and the normal considerations of reasonableness.
+3.2.1 The Town and Country Planning (General Permitted Development) Order 1995 (GPDO), as amended, gives a general permission for certain defined classes of development or use of land, mainly of a minor character.
+Local planning authorities should always have full regard to the operational needs of the agricultural, forestry and telecommunications industries, the need to avoid imposing any unnecessary or excessively costly requirements and the normal considerations of reasonableness.
 They will also need to consider the effect of development on public amenity, the conservation of landscape, habitat, wildlife, historic sites and listed buildings and their settings.
-Irrespective of whether they have to follow the determination procedures, developers intending to exercise their permitted development rights should also take these considerations into account.
+Irrespective of whether they have to follow the prior approval procedure, developers intending to exercise their permitted development rights should also take these considerations into account.

-3.2.3 In exceptional circumstances, the general permission which the GPDO grants for a particular development or class of development may be withdrawn in a particular area by a Direction made by the local planning authority or by Welsh Ministers under Article 4 of that Order.
+3.2.2 In exceptional circumstances, the general permission which the GPDO grants for a particular development or class of development may be withdrawn in a particular area by a Direction made by the local planning authority or by Welsh Ministers under Article 4 of that Order.
 Such action will rarely be justified unless there is a real and specific threat, i.e. there is reliable evidence to suggest that permitted development is likely to take place which could damage an interest of acknowledged importance and which should, therefore, be brought within full planning control in the public interest.
 Similarly, save in exceptional circumstances, planning conditions should not be imposed which restrict or withdraw permitted development rights.